Integrable systems, toric degenerations and Okounkov bodies: Gradient-Hamiltonian flow

 Recall that a smooth point $x \in \X$ is a critical point of $\pi$ if $d\pi(x)=0$.
 A scalar $z \in \c$ is a critical value if $X_z$ contains at least one critical point.
 Note that by the Cauchy-Riemann relations $d\pi = 0$ if and only if $d(\Re(\pi)) = 0$, which in turn holds if and only if $\nabla(\Re(\pi)) = 0$.
-The next lemma is a corollary of the Sard and Tarski theorems.
+The next lemma is immediate from generic smoothness \cite[Corollary III.10.7]{Hartshorne}.